munityapps/unified-api-docs/docs/configure.md

 The only time to communicate with our API from your frontend is when you ask for user credentials.

-Our frontend librarie will make it easier, you only have to provide your `connector type` and `secret`.
+Our frontend library will make it easier, you only have to provide your `connector`, `secret` and a way to wait data, callback or promise.

 In next section we will check how to use frontend lib and use it.